davigl/follow-selenium/readme.md

 ### Setting up and running the script.

-Then run the script typing and inserting yhe args correctly.
+Then run the script typing and inserting the args correctly.

 ```shell
 ruby follow.rb your_github_username your_github_password